tellae/starling/README.md

 We haven't established a contributing procedure yet, but we will do our best to guide you if you want to contribute to this project.

-## Support

-You can email us at starling@tellae.fr for any support demand.

 ## Project status